chentselee/next-spa/README.md

 A next.js app with react-router-dom.

-Routes are lazy-loaded with `next/dynamic`.
+Routes are lazy-loaded with `React.lazy`.